 If we were created in the contingent play of universal forces, are not those forces something we can reliably trust?
 True, it is not like we have any real choice.
 True, that which created us also destroys us with equal intent.

 We have cast off the wisdom of our elders and gotten lost in cartoon religions of GDP growth and Jesus marketing.
 The idols do not nurture the culture.
 This is what the old records of scriptures the world over have documented.
 We mistake some of the meaning of these cultural stories when we read them only as religious tales.
 Many are also warning about what leads to cultural breakdown when economic and military forces get out of hand.
-Man’s folly has lead to his rise and fall, throughout the ever cyclic seasons, from time out of mind.
+Man’s folly has lead to his rise and fall, throughout the long historical seasons, from time out of mind.
 Along the way a few things were noted, here and there.

 These cultural messages were so important that the ingenuity of mind found a way to assure they would get transmitted over the generations.
 It clothed the knowledge in stories of myth and magic.
 These stories are carefully crafted.
 They make unreasonable assertions and juxtapositions in just such a way that the human mind cannot leave them alone.
 It makes them memorable.
 Like a tongue searching out the bad tooth, our thoughts whirl around concepts like the haunted broom that features in the Sorcerer’s Apprentice.
 Here is a thing, a broom, which means it belongs to the conceptual category of ‘objects’ defined as those things that do not have a will of their own.
 ‘Things’ are not alive.
 This broom, however, does chores and as a magical broom it is an image that we cannot soon forget.
 It was designed that way.

 Apply the same analysis to sacred stories and we see how the wisdom of our inherited psychological strategies exceed any conscious planning on the part of our species.
-It is simply a characteristic of how our minds work.
+They are inspired.
+Yet, they are also simply a characteristic of how our minds work.
 More specifically, it is a characteristic of how the power of reasonable conclusions work within our consciousness.
 Namely, by cloaking the unreal in the awe of the numinous.
 But, of course, there is more to it than this.
 Without our imaginations it is unlikely our psyche could bear the burden of its self-reflective awareness at all.
 Without our stories we could not share our emotional lives, for isn’t it so that fiction often expresses our truest emotional selves?
 Our minds swim in the sea of stories, and not only those in the scriptures, great novels and the blockbuster films.
 We are all story tellers and do so like to tell memorable tales.

 Right now our earth is being threatened by cultures that place more value on money than air, water and soil.
 We have here, evidently, another bewitching image.
 Loosing sight of the metaphorical nature of our exchange systems, we bring a fundamentalist faith to economics.
 We act as though we literally believe in the power of money above the needs of the flesh.
 It has become easier for us to imagine WWIII than to choose to turn away from endless growth economics.
 That has all the earmarks of a dangerous cult that has used witchy images to gain undue influence over a human mind.
 We need to be deprogrammed.
 We need to find the courage to think blasphemous thoughts.
 We, and our societies, will remain slaves to our fears until we do.